Grocery Stores and The Search for A Sense of Belonging –New Seasons

 Trader Joe’s is a store that seems made for single working people who want to eat exotic things but don’t have time to cook for themselves.
 You can indulge in some spicy lamb vindaloo or a butternut squash with goat cheese concoction just by tossing it into the microwave and enjoying a glass of wine while you wait for it to ding.

 The wine section at Trader Joes is probably the biggest section there because single working people need a lot of friends and wine to help them forget about their workdays and get through their nights.
-You might need wait until you get a raise to be able to buy much from the small but well-chosen selection of fresh organic vegetables they carry.
-However, the reasonable prices of their own brand name items and their large selection of frozen fruit made up for that.
+You might need to wait until you get a raise to be able to buy much from the small but well-chosen selection of fresh organic vegetables they carry.
+However, the reasonable prices of their own brand name items and their large selection of frozen fruit make up for that.

 Grocery Stores And The Search For A Sense Of Belonging—Albertson’s

 I stop by Albertson’s if I’m driving home from somewhere, but I never go there on purpose.
 Although they try to tempt me by mailing me their special offers of ten dollars for ten pieces of fruit or ten vegetables, the only time I’ve ever gone there was to buy ice cream on the way home from a lover’s quarrel.
 I’ll tell you why.

 Albertson’s gleams.
 They place such a high value on cleanliness and order that I feel guilty for coming into the store without removing my shoes first.
 Maybe it’s because it reminds me of the plastic slipcovers on all the furniture at my grandmother’s house and how I always suspected that she’d like to put them on us as well.

 Atmospherically, they’ve achieved the bright sterile fluorescence of a hospital operating room, which is the first place I think of when I see the attractive cut flowers displayed near the entrance.
 This store makes me want to offer everyone I pass my condolences for their recent loss.